JudahSchwartz/RSUTaxCalculator/Server/README.md

 ## To install the app

-Run go mod download && go run /path/to/Server
+Run `cd /path/to/Server && go mod download && go run .`